Black Star Sapphires

 Black Star Sapphire with Golden Star

-Black Star Sapphires with mesmerizing golden stars are one of the most fascinating forms of sapphire.
+Black Star Sapphires with mesmerising golden stars are one of the most fascinating forms of sapphire.
 Black star sapphires differ from other colors of star sapphires because the star is formed not due to Rutile silk but due to Hematite plates (to which it also owes its golden colour).
 Such is the magnificence of the star that one falls in love with it.

 Specialty